 It is common for couples to share in the responsibility of handling their finances, which is why many opt to open to a joint bank account to facilitate this.
-This account can be set up so that transactions require either one, or both, party’s signatures.
+Joint accounts can be configured in various ways, requiring either both parties’ signatures or just one for transactions.
 In general, joint accounts present few problems for couples and are, as such, a favoured means of dealing with finances.

 Issues nonetheless arise where the couple in question chooses to split, particularly where this lacks amicability.
 In instances such as these, consent poses a huge cause for concern, with separating parties potentially attempting to make one-sided changes to the count or, worse, withdrawals.